Real estate in Kenya: Westlands

+Westlands is one of Nairobi's main commercial and mixed-use districts, alongside Upper Hill and the central business district.
+The area has attracted multinational companies, banks, technology firms, embassies, hotels, serviced apartments, restaurants and shopping centres, supported by its access to Waiyaki Way, the Nairobi Expressway, Parklands, Riverside, Lavington, Spring Valley and the wider western side of Nairobi.

+Westlands has also become a major residential apartment and off-plan development market.
+The area's commercial base, expatriate population, hotel activity and proximity to office nodes have supported demand for apartments used by owner-occupiers, tenants, investors and short-stay residents.
+New residential developments in and around Westlands commonly include one-, two- and three-bedroom apartments, with buyer interest influenced by access, parking provision, building management, amenities, service charges, rental demand and resale liquidity.

+The growth of apartment supply has also created concerns around absorption and pricing in parts of the Westlands market.
+Knight Frank's Kenya Market Update for the second half of 2025 noted that a rapid increase in apartment supply in areas such as Westlands had introduced uncertainty around absorption and pricing, even as well-located and higher-quality projects continued to attract demand.

 Westlands along with Upper Hill has become one of the two main bases for multinational firms that want to set up in Kenya or Africa.
 Some of the firms include but are not limited to: General Electric, Google Africa headquarters, Intel Corporation, LG and Standard Chartered Plc.

 Gigiri

 Gigiri is home to Kenya's large expatriate community.
 It is one of the largest expat communities in Africa.
 It houses the United Nations Environmental Programme.
 Nairobi is the only African city to host a major UN body.
 It also has the Village Market, which targets the expat community in Nairobi and hosts the International Civil Aviation Organization Base for Eastern and Southern Africa.
 Gigiri is considered one of Kenya's most posh suburbs along with Runda and Muthaiga which are really close to the place.

 It is comparable to the mostly-expat-inhabited neighbourhood of Itaewon in South Korea.
 However, it is much smaller.